-- Then goes Lemmatization - the process of reducing the words to its base form and finding the variations of the word to form a distinct group.
-This includes the transformation of the words from one part of speech (as in noun “walk” to the verb “walking”) to another or transformation from one time to another (from the present “write” to past “wrote”).
+- Then goes Lemmatization - the process of reducing the words to their base form and finding the variations of the word to form a distinct group.
+This includes the transformation of the words from one part of speech (as in the noun “walk” to the verb “walking”) to another or transformation from one time to another (from the present “write” to past “wrote”).

 - After that, the algorithm figures out how the words relate to each other.
 This process is called Dependency Parsing.